ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-recursive.markdown

     ManagerName: manager.FirstName
 }
 {CODE-BLOCK/}
 This query would yield the following results.
-Note how **chainOfManagers** yields array of IDs traversed as part of recursive query.
+Note how ```chainOfManagers``` yields array of IDs traversed as part of recursive query.
-![Example I query results.](images/recursive_query_results_1.png)
+![Example I query results.](images/recursive_query_results_1.png) {PANEL/}

-### Example II
+{PANEL: Example II - Traversal limits}

 The following query would retrieve the management chain of each employees when there is a minimum of two managers and maximum of three managers above an employee.
 {CODE-BLOCK:sql}